10 Best Backpacker’s Pantry Meals of 2019—Ranked!

 However, I hope you have an active day planned if you eat this meal.
 There are 14 grams of sugar per serving, something that you will appreciate preceding a long day of hiking.
 For an MRE, there is very little sodium in this dish and an incredibly high level of iron, 140% of your daily value.
 On a nutritional level, this meal will serve you anywhere.

 The texture of the quinoa is fantastic and adds a boost of protein to your everyday morning oatmeal routine.
 This meal ranked more highly with our women testers than our males, though most everyone claimed to prefer a savory breakfast over a sweet one.

 What do we not like about this dish?

-It’s essentially glorified oatmeal, something you could make a lot more of yourself for way less than $5.90 per serving.
+It’s essentially glorified oatmeal, something you could make a lot more of yourself for much cheaper.
 At 360 calories per serving and only one serving per container, we couldn’t support this as a backpacking meal.
 You would be starving again before lunchtime.

 It is certain to warm you up on a cold morning, but those who will be burning lots of calories should view it as more of a snack than a full meal.

 Camper’s Choice Runner-up: Granola with Bananas, Almonds & Milk